You can search for courses, events, people, and anything else.

-This course will enable you to be multi-skilled in information systems and law, giving you increased marketability in these diverse career fields.
+This double degree will enable you to be multi-skilled in information systems and law, giving you increased marketability in these diverse career fields.
+The Bachelor of Information Systems (Advanced) provides you with a collaborate with businesses and real community-based problems to learn about the applications of computing and information systems in the context of a global business environment.

-Note: Not all units are available on all campuses.
+Note: Not all subjects are available on all campuses.
 Please refer to our handbook for more information.

 Information Systems and Laws at Western